omisolaidowu/kane-bisect/README.md

   delay is enough.
 A stale leftover server was an early, hard-to-spot source of false results during development.

-This is a deliberate design choice, not a workaround being hidden.
+This is a deliberate design choice rather than a workaround being hidden.
 A single flaky check is a poor foundation for an automated pipeline, so the tool treats agreement across runs as the real signal of truth.